PSSRA/pssra.github.io/content/_index.md

 date = '2025-03-27T20:25:49-07:00'
 draft = false
-title = 'Puget Sound Socialist Rifle Association'
+title = 'Puget Sound Socialist Rifle Association' description = "A chapter of the Socialist Rifle Association, a 501(c)(4) nonprofit" featured_image = 'img/Rainier20200906.jpg'
 +++

 # Education and information for new shooters and experienced shooters alike.